 AN EXCERPT FROM

-AN For a young boy, as the War years went on, reality and fantasy went
+For a young boy, as the War years went on, reality and fantasy went hand in hand.

-hand in hand.
-As I heard of our victories, I day-dreamed of being at the head of our Military forces, throwing grenades and
+As I heard of our victories, I day-dreamed of being at the head of our Military forces, throwing grenades and leading bayonet

-leading bayonet charges.
+charges.
 I sank dozens of battleships from my submarine that was always under attack.
-And I lost count of
+And I lost count of the squadrons of

-the squadrons of Messerschmitts that I sent spiralling from the sky.
-Needless to say, I was
+Messerschmitts that I sent spiralling from the sky.
+Needless to say, I was awarded a lot

 But, mixed in with